hlfernandez/markdown-question-bank/README.md

 ## Building quizes

-Show the command help with: `python generate_quiz.py --help`
+Show the command help with: `python generate_quiz.py --help`.

+Interesting flags are:
+- `--equal-questions-per-topic`: Distributes the total number of questions as evenly as possible across all topics.
+The total number of questions is divided by the number of topics to determine how many to select from each.
+If a topic does not have enough available questions, the remaining questions are taken from other topics with more questions.

 ### Example 1 (without topics)

 Generate two models with 6 questions each with the following command.
 Each model will have the same subsample of questions from the bank in the same order.
 The anwers will have a different order in each model (because of `--shuffle-answers`).

 ```sh
 export PYTHONPATH=src